-Giles is the Managing Director at the Institute, a broad role with executive responsibility for professional learning and development, accreditation, qualifications development, business development, CPD, learning partnerships and Professional Standards.
+Giles leads the Institute’s thought-leadership on ethical banking, particularly around the area of digital ethics.
 He has around 20 years' experience in the arena of professional education and professional standards.
 He has led a very wide range of education and professionalism projects to significantly diversify the work of the Chartered Banker Institute, developing major strategic programmes to diverse areas of the banking industry around the globe.
 In particular, he has specialised in developing a wide range of bespoke professionalisation programmes for banks, coupled with highly innovative accreditation services.
 These projects have reached many tens of thousands of banking professionals.

 Giles holds a degree in law, a Masters in education, and has recently finished studying a Masters in applied professional ethics.